The Rutgers Center for Philosophy of Religion hosts several events throughout the year. The following are recent events:

 February 21, 2017 from 1pm to 5pm

 Location: Alexander Library Lecture Room

 Round-Table on Design Arguments, with remarks from Luke Barnes (Sydney), Barry Loewer (Rutgers), Hans Halvorson (Princeton), and comments from Tim Maudlin (NYU) and Alex Pruss (Baylor).
-This will be an open-ended exchange of ideas on the prospects and problems for using the "fine-tuning of the cosmos for life" (or for something) in arguments for a designer, or for a multiverse, or for… other things.
-The event will take place in the large lecture hall on the top floor of the Alexander Library on College Ave.
+An open-ended exchange of ideas on the prospects and problems for using the "fine-tuning of the cosmos for life" (or for something) in arguments for a designer, or for a multiverse, or for… other things.

 - SANDERS LECTURE: NICHOLAS WOLTERSTORFF